oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     read FLAG* VAR*

-Read input from `stdin` -- byte-wise waiting, slow (unbuffered), with terminal echoing input to stdout if running interactively.
+Read input from `stdin`.
+Does slow (unbuffered) byte-wise waiting with the input echoed to stdout if running in interactive terminal.

-Without flags, it does the following:
+Without flags, it works like this:

 1. Read characters from stdin until the end of a line ("RETURN").
    - Respecting `\` escapes and line continuations.